dnsl48/gauger/README.md

 ## Documentation

-There are three pieces of documentation.
+There are three kinds of the project's documentation.

 #### Comments in the source code